AhmedMosleh/Mastering_Cpp17/Project_1_Hospital _System/README.md

 - Doctors can call the next patient from a specific specialization, and the patient is removed from the queue.

-## Contributing 🤝

-If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
-Your contributions are welcome! 🙌

-## License 📝

-This project is open-source and available under the [MIT License](LICENSE).

 ## Screenshots 📸